 VARIABLE DESCRIPTION BASELINE VALUE LAT5 Latent heat for the decomposition of austenite into martensite.
-GT.0.0: Constant value LT.0.0: Curve ID.
-Note that LAT 5 is ignored if a Table ID is used in LAT1. ТАВТН Table definition for thermal expansion.
+GT.0.0: Constant value LT.0.0: Curve ID:Note that LAT 5 is ignored if a Table ID is used in LAT1.
+640.e+06 J/m 3 [2] ТАВТН Table definition for thermal expansion.
 With this option active THEXP1, THEXP2, LCTH1 and LCTH5 are ignored.
 See remarks for more information how to input this table.
 GT.0: A table for instantaneous thermal expansion (TREF is ignored).
 LT.0: A table with thermal expansion with reference to TREF.
-QR2 Activation energy divided by the universal gas constant for the diffusion reaction of the austenite-ferrite reaction: Q2/R. R = 8.314472 [J/mol K]. = (23000 cal/mole)(4.184) QR3 Activation energy divided by the universal gas constant for the diffusion reaction for the austenite-pearlite reaction: Q3/R. R=8.314472 [J/mol K].
-13840.
-K [3] QR4 Activation energy divided by the universal gas constant for the diffusion reaction for the austenite-bainite reaction: Q4/R. R=8.314472 [J/mol K].
-13588.
+QR2 Activation energy divided by the universal gas constant for the diffusion reaction of the austenite-ferrite reaction: Q2/R. $R = 8.314472$ [J/mol K].
+10324 K [3] = (23000 cal/mole) × (4.184 J/cal) / (8.314 J/mole/K) QR3 Activation energy divided by the universal gas constant for the diffusion reaction for the austenite-pearlite reaction: Q3/R. $R = 8.314472$ [J/mol K].
+13432.
+K [3] QR4 Activation energy divided by the universal gas constant for the diffusion reaction for the austenite-bainite reaction: Q4/R. $R = 8.314472$ [J/mol K].
+15068.
 K [3] ALPHA Material constant for the martensite phase.
 A value of 0.011 means that 90% of the available austenite is transformed into martensite at 210 degrees below the martensite start temperature (see messag file for information), whereas a value of 0.033 means a 99.9% transformation.
 0.011 GRAIN ASTM grain size number for austenite, usually a number between 7 and 11.
-8 TOFFE Number of degrees that the ferrite is bleeding over into the pearlite reaction.
-0.0 TOFPE Number of degrees that the pearlite is bleeding over into the bainite reaction 0.0
+6.8 TOFFE Number of degrees that the ferrite is bleeding over into the pearlite reaction.
+0.0

-VARIABLE DESCRIPTION BASELINE VALUE TOFBA Number of degrees that the bainite is bleeding over into the martenasite reaction.
+VARIABLE DESCRIPTION BASELINE VALUE TOFPE Number of degrees that the pearlite is bleeding over into the bainite reaction 0.0 TOFBA Number of degrees that the bainite is bleeding over into the martenasite reaction.
 0.0 PLMEM2 Memory coefficient for the plastic strain that is carried over from the austenite.
 A value of 1 means that all plastic strains from austenite is transferred to the ferrite phase and a value of 0 means that nothing is transferred.
 0.0 PLMEM3 Same as PLMEM2 but between austenite and pearlite.
 0.0 PLMEM4 Same as PLMEM2 but between austenite and bainite.
 0.0 PLMEM5 Same as PLMEM3 but between austenite and martensite.
 0.0 STRC Effective strain rate parameter C. STRC.LT.0.0: load curve id = -STRC STRC.GT.0.0: constant value STRC.EQ.0.0: strain rate NOT active 0.0 STRP Effective strain rate parameter P. STRP.LT.0.0: load curve id = -STRP STRP.GT.0.0: constant value STRP.EQ.0.0: strain rate NOT active 0.0 REACT Flag for advanced reaction kinitics input.
 One additional input card is read.
 EQ.1.0: Active EQ.0.0: Inactive 0.0 TEMPER Flag for tempering input.
 One additional input card is read.
-EQ.1.0: Active EQ.0.0: Inactive 0.0 AUST If a heating process is initiated at $t = 0$ this parameters sets the initial amount of austenite in the blank.
-If heating is activated at $t > 0$ during a simulation this value is ignored.
-Note that AUST+FERR+PEAR+BAIN+MART = 1.0 0.0 FERR See AUST for description 0.0
+EQ.1.0: Active EQ.0.0: Inactive 0.0